siyul-park/uniflow/ext/docs/pipe_node.md

-# Call Node
+# Pipe Node

-**The Call Node** processes the input packet and delivers the result to multiple output ports.
+**The Pipe Node** processes the input packet and delivers the result to multiple output ports.
 This node allows for the reuse of data processing flows and is useful for modularizing complex tasks.

 ## Specification